 Students will study cultural areas of the world from a chronological perspective.
 They will relate historical and geographical information to contemporary situations.
 World History A covers ancient civilizations through the Middle Ages.
-World History B covers the French Revolution through the Russian Revolution.
-The course will infuse career oriented activities and students will engage in the standards of the lowa Core Curriculum.
+Students will engage in the standards of the Iowa Core Curriculum.

-Advanced World History A/B
+World History B SOC216